xjcl/mundraub-navigator/README.md

 ## I went to a marker but couldn't find anything

 Mundraub has a visual bug where marker images are anchored at the center and not the tip/bottom.
 This might lead to users placing markers north of where they wanted to place them, so try checking the area directly south of the marker.

+## Is this app official?

+I've been in contact with Kai from Mundraub, and he approves of the app (and the name and asset use).
+But I did all the development and am in charge of all development decisions.

 ## How to build